-- 1. Use, possession, buying or selling drugs, alcohol, and/or tobacco.
+- 1. Use, possession, buying or selling drugs, alcohol, tobacco or tobacco like products (e cigarettes, vapes).
 A suspension of one regular season and all co-curricular school activities held during this period rounded to the next highest whole number. - 2.
 The student may be allowed to practice with the group at the discretion of the Advisor/instructor.